 Safari: a possible post-trip extension

-This would be an exciting three-day tour to a malaria-free private game reserves in the Eastern Cape, an hour’s flight time from Cape Town.
-You often get to see all of the Big Five: elephant, lion, rhinoceros, buffalo and leopard, although all five can of course never be 100% guaranteed.
-It is wild animals!
+It’s an hour’s flight time from Cape Town.
+You often get to see all of the Big Five: elephant, lion, rhinoceros, buffalo and leopard although it is, of course, not guaranteed.

 Travel photos from the safari

 Curious to know how it looks and what you will see?
 We have put together a page with photography from the safari.
 All pictures on that page come from a two-day stay at the game reserve.